-What is the current number of confirmed COVID patients admitted to Med Surg ward?

-What is the current number of confirmed COVID patients admitted to Adult Stepdown /telemetry?
+What is the TOTAL number of confirmed COVID patients CURRENTLY admitted to Adult med/surg beds?

-What is the current number of confirmed COVID patients admitted to Pediatric Stepdown/ telemetry?

-What is the current number of confirmed COVID patients admitted to Adult ICU?
+What is the TOTAL number of confirmed COVID patients CURRENTLY admitted to Adult SDU/telemetry beds?

-What is the current number of confirmed COVID patients admitted to Adult ICU and are being mechanically ventilated?
+What is the TOTAL number of confirmed COVID patients CURRENTLY admitted to Adult ICU beds?

-What is the current number of confirmed COVID patients admitted to Pediatric ICU and are being mechanically ventilated?

-What is the current number of confirmed COVID patients admitted to Pediatric ICU and are not being mechanically ventilated?
+What is the TOTAL number of confirmed adult COVID patients CURRENTLY being mechanically ventilated?

-What is the current number of confirmed COVID patients admitted to ICU and are receiving ECMO?
+What is the TOTAL number of confirmed adult COVID patients who are CURRENTLY receiving ECMO?

+IN THE PAST 24hrs, how many adults with confirmed COVID have been discharged from the hospital (includes deaths)?